-Pleas flood social media with loved ones missing after fire
+With loved ones missing after fire, pleas flood social media

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

+“I’m trying not to worry.
+We’ll keep looking and praying,” Drews said by phone Friday.
+“I’m praying that she’s at peace, that she’s comfortable enough and not panicking.”

+Cherri Rolla’s family has not heard from her 83-year-old aunt, Sylvia Johnson, who lives in Paradise with at least six dogs and three horses.
+Rolla said a grandson living nearby tried to get Johnson to leave, but she refused.

-On Friday, they got a call that a woman at a church in Oroville may be Johnson.
+They got a call Friday that a woman at a church in Oroville, about 25 miles (40 kilometers) south, may be Johnson.

 “We don’t have 100 percent confirmation that it’s her,” Rolla said.
 “I’m trying not to get too terribly excited.”

-Johnson hasn’t been able to reach them by cellphone, and fellow members of the couple’s Jehovah’s Witnesses congregation in Paradise told her they have not seem them at shelters.

-“I checked all over Red Cross, anything you can think of I’ve tried to do,” she said.

-Families sought help on Twitter from the actor James Woods who began posting and retweeting messages from relatives looking for loved ones using two hashtags he started.
+Families got help on Twitter from actor James Woods, who posted and retweeted messages from those looking for loved ones.
+The hashtag he started became a central hub for those trying to reunite with relatives.

+Steve Christensen drove up more than 130 miles (210 kilometers) from Sutter Creek to Chico and spent Friday trying to find his wife’s sister, Debbie McCrea, and her boyfriend.

+McCrea lives on a quarter-acre lot in Paradise and has evacuated from wildfires several times.
+Usually, she calls her sister and others to let them know she’s getting out.
+Not this time.

-Sarah Slate and her family were terrified when it had been more than a day since they heard from her 39-year-old brother, Richard Slate, who has special needs and lives alone.
+The waiting was overwhelming for Sarah Slate, who frantically searched for more than a day for her 39-year-old brother, Richard Slate, who has special needs and lives alone in Paradise.

-By Friday afternoon, Slate said someone had found him, though she didn’t know all the details.
-“Praise Jesus,” she said in a text message.
+By Friday afternoon, Slate said a service agency had found him, though she didn’t know all the details.

-Jessica Van Amber, 18, who lives in Magalia but was 15 miles (24 kilometers) away in Chico when the fire broke out, searched several shelters, called friends and appealed to people on social media to help her find her aunt and mom.

-About 24 hours after she heard they were rushing to flee Magalia, Van Amber posted on Twitter: “UPDATE: MY MOM HAS BEEN FOUND!!!!!!”

 Le reported from Seattle.
 Associated Press writer Jennifer Sinco Kelleher in Honolulu contributed to this report.

-Note: This story has been corrected to show that Richard Wayne Wilson and his wife, Suzanne Wilson, were listed with incorrect last names.